 NH Sea Grant tracks the program's research and extension impacts on the state and region each year and submits this information to the National Sea Grant Office.
-The following items highlight our impacts from 2016.
+Our work contributes substantial benefits and impacts across the state of New Hampshire.

 NH Sea Grant helps grow the local sea vegetable market